Virtual Data Source

 Delete properties of an existing object:

-For already uploaded properties of an object, you can delete the properties by uploading the same object with the property value set to null.
+For already uploaded properties of an object, you can delete them by uploading the same object with the property value set to null.

 Sample Request Body